 Since you could often be working with large pieces of material, you’re more than likely to be using both hands.
-What if you need to hit the power off button in a hurry?
+What if you need to hit the power-off button in a hurry?
 The table saw switch needs to be as large as possible.
-And with the possibility of no hands free, you’ll need to engage your knee, so the switch should be as close to knee height as possible.
-If you’re working with a table saw that sits on a bench, then the knee might not work so your elbow would be next best (the switch would be higher anyway).
+And with the possibility of no hands-free, you’ll need to engage your knee, so the switch should be as close to knee height as possible.
+If you’re working with a table saw that sits on a bench, then the knee might not work so your elbow would be the next best (the switch would be higher anyway).

 These days, the best table saws come with a magnetic switch.
 This is a great idea because in the event of a power cut the magnet automatically stops the table saw from starting up when power is restored from the mains supply.

 And finally, if the on-off button is recessed behind a protective flap that mechanism protects the button from being accidentally pressed.